We're proud to announce tapkit is now part of the noissue family! Learn more

 Do you see now how social media platforms could be a nest of customer feedback? 🧐

-Designed right inside a mobile canvas builder using drag and drop style widgets you can tinker away to your heart’s content.
+Designed right inside an easy-to-use mobile canvas builder using drag and drop style widgets you can tinker away to your heart’s content.
 Once published you’ll be able to share your experience with the world in all your favourite places through a unique URL.
 Pop the link in a messenger of your choice or behind a button in your email campaigns.
 It’s all up to you!

 You can even connect it naturally behind your instagram stories for a truly native experience.

-Most major platforms like Facebook, Twitter, Instagram, and LinkedIn have a built-in polling tool.
+Most major social media platforms like Facebook, Twitter, Instagram, and LinkedIn have a built-in polling tool.
 Take a look at how Evernote uses Twitter’s polling feature to ask users where they access the app most often:

 Using customer analytics to understand your customers is easy since this method doesn’t require your customers to answer a question from you.

 In fact, all they have to do is use your product.
 Then, you could use tools like Mixpanel to analyse user behavior across your sites and apps.